Audience FAQs

 4. There is no significant gum disease or bone loss

 If these conditions are satisfied, the dentist will clean both the bridge and the prepared teeth, remove any old cement, and reattach the restoration using new dental cement.
+To ensure optimal oral health, you should understand how how long does it take to remove a dental bridge impacts your daily recovery.

 At Vitrin Clinic, for example, recementation is considered only after a full clinical evaluation, ensuring that the long-term stability of the bridge will not be compromised.